wmarrujo/Text-Adventure/NOTES.md

 #Notes

+##Style

+The swift package manager requires everything under source to be at the same level (if we want it to compile to one executable/target)

+Also, look at the template to build your files

+Use a functional style as much as possible

+##Todo

 - Come up with a name
 - Is there a better name for "Automata"?
 - Need to add a way to display custom messages for actions